googleapis/google-api-nodejs-client/src/apis/gmail/README.md

 # gmail

-> Access Gmail mailboxes including sending user email.
+> The Gmail API lets you view and manage Gmail mailbox data like threads, messages, and labels.

 ## Installation